jmshrv/finamp/README.md

 [<img src="https://fdroid.gitlab.io/artwork/badge/get-it-on.png"
     alt="Get it on F-Droid"
     height="80">](https://f-droid.org/packages/com.unicornsonlsd.finamp/)

+(App store and Play Store links coming soon)

 Note: The F-Droid release may take a day or two to get updates because since [F-Droid only builds once a day](https://www.f-droid.org/en/docs/FAQ_-_App_Developers/#ive-published-a-new-release-why-is-it-not-in-the-repository).

 The app is also available as an APK from the [releases page](https://github.com/UnicornsOnLSD/finamp/releases).

-As for the Play Store and App Store, the app will be available for the next release.

 ## Known Issues